Dan Grooms, Dean of Veterinary Medicine

-Undergraduate students are strongly encouraged to complete a bachelor’s degree before applying to the College of Veterinary Medicine.
-Because veterinarians have varied career options, when deciding on an undergraduate major, the student should consider the area of veterinary medicine which interests them.
+Veterinarians have varied career options.
+When deciding on an undergraduate major, the student should consider the area of veterinary medicine which interests them.
 For example, those who desire a career in clinical practice may wish to pursue a degree in biological science, animal science, agricultural economics, business, social science or humanities.
 Students with an interest in zoo or wildlife veterinary medicine may want to look at animal ecology, environmental studies or zoology.
 Future researchers may wish to consider genetics, molecular biology, microbiology, or biochemistry.
 Students who desire a career in public health (USDA, FDA, etc) or government (legislative/policy) may find benefit in any of the biological sciences or in political science.
 A degree in education may be valuable to those who envision themselves as educators in a College of Veterinary Medicine.
 These examples are only suggestions and are but a few of the many possibilities.

 For the most current information regarding applications and admission to the College of Veterinary Medicine, please refer to the College web site at www.vetmed.iastate.edu/.

-Applicants for admission to the College of Veterinary Medicine must have attended an accredited college or university, have completed 40 semester credits prior to the deadline for filing an application for admission, and have completed 60 semester credits prior to the end of the spring term of the year in which the applicant seeks to be admitted to the College of Veterinary Medicine.
+Applicants for admission to the College of Veterinary Medicine must have attended an accredited college or university and have completed 55 semester credits prior to the end of the spring term of the year in which the applicant seeks to be admitted to the College of Veterinary Medicine.

 All science requirements should be fulfilled by the time of application or scheduled for completion by the end of the fall term in which the applicant applies.
 However, if necessary, the applicant may complete up to two required science courses after the fall term providing a transcript with the courses and grades listed is postmarked by July 1 of the year the applicant would enter.
 There is no maximum number of non-science required courses that may be completed but the deadline of having a transcript with these course grades posted by July 1 also applies.
 The July 1 deadline for transcripts and grades is firm.